Disclosure: This post may contain affiliate links.

 - Once cakes are done, leave them in the pans for 10 minutes before carefully transferring them onto a cooling rack.
 Wait until cakes are completely cook before icing them.

-- To assemble: Once the cakes have cooked, remove the "dome" from each cake so that the tops of the cakes are flat.
+- Once the cakes have cooked, remove the "dome" from each cake so that the tops of the cakes are flat.
 Next, ice the top of one of those cakes using a generous amount of icing and then place a second cake overtop, using the icing as glue to hold them together.
 Repeat this again for the third and final layer.
 Last, ice the top and sides of the cake.

 - Cut and enjoy!